FREQUENTLY ASKED QUESTIONS

 facial cleansing wipes

 body cleansing wipes

-Will Inclusion Festival be accessible for people with physical challenges?
+Will Inclusion Festival be accessible for people with physical disabilities?

 Yes!
-Our partner, Accessible Festivals, works with us to ensure comfortable access for all.
 There will be paved areas, low-cut grass, easy parking access, ample shade, and accessible restrooms.
 We will also have an Access Center with a team of staff dedicated to ensuring maximum comfort, participation and mobility.
 Read more about our accommodations here.